ccosta-ricardo/NoteGenius/README.md

 - Website URL: Paste any article URL
 - Manual Input: Direct AI processing without source content

-3. Enter filename for the markdown file
+3. Enter filename for the markdown file or choose an existing file.

 4. (Optional) Add specific instructions for the AI